sharetribe/flex-docs/src/docs/cookbook-transaction-process/enable-time-based-bookings/index.md

 To get started, the transaction process needs to be updated to support time-based bookings.
-The required change is to add a `type` parameter with value `time` to the `create-booking` action.
+The required change is to add a `type` parameter with value `time` to the `create-pending-booking` action.
 The process also needs to be a unit-based process as calculating the quantity of booked items based on the length of a time-based booking is not supported.

 Using Flex CLI, you can customise your transaction process.
 You should have something like the following in your `process.edn` file: